encode/httpcore/docs/api.md

     :docstring:
     :members: __iter__ close

-The `SyncConnectionPool` and `SyncHTTPProxy` classes are concrete implementations of the `SyncHTTPTransport` class.
+The `SyncConnectionPool` class is a concrete implementation of `SyncHTTPTransport`.

 ::: httpcore.SyncConnectionPool
-    :docstring:

-::: httpcore.SyncHTTPProxy
     :docstring: